I put my LPs in full order in 2010, for the first time since we moved into our house in 2000.

 Ah, bad daddy, with no current picture; this one’s three years old.

-One of my primary functions in the weekday is to get Lydia to school on time.
+One of my primary functions on the weekday is to get Lydia to school on time.
 Despite, or possibly because of, living virtually across the street, it is a challenge to get her there without feeling rushed.
 Sometimes, it’s her need to go to the loo one last time.
-But mostly, it’s that she gets distracted, by a book, or something she wants to draw, or by dancing to the music that is quite evidently in her head.
+But mostly, it’s that she gets distracted, by a book, or something she wants to draw, or by dancing to the music that is quite evident in her head.

 Conversely, when it’s something else that SHE wants to go to, and we’re taking longer than the daughter expects, she complains.
 Lately, she’s taken to say, “Don’t dilly-dally!”
-This is not a phrase in the front part of my vocabulary, and my wife uses it only rarely, so I don’t know know WHERE she got this phrase.
+This is not a phrase in the front part of my vocabulary, and my wife uses it only rarely, so I don’t know WHERE she got this phrase.